 Be aware of scams.
 In this day of modern technology, scamming has become a lot easier than it was before.
 If you find a place that seems too good to be true, it generally will be!
 It is therefore advisable that you deal with reputable letting agents or landlords.
 All too often, people lose money to bad agents who prey on the innocent, unsuspecting public.
-Remember, not all apartments are not what they seem.
+Remember, not all apartments are what they seem.
 Here are a few red flags to look out for:

-- Asking for extremely high fees to be paid upfront, before you’ve signed any lease or even seen the apartment
+- asking for extremely high fees to be paid upfront, before you’ve signed any lease or even seen the apartment

-- Getting pressure to hurry up and pay
+- getting pressure to hurry up and pay

-- When you get a listing that says, “I’m out of the country at the moment…”, and you are asked to pay a certain fee to secure the apartment
+- when you get a listing that says, “I’m out of the country at the moment…”, and you are asked to pay a certain fee to secure the apartment

 If you’re not sure, don’t sign anything or hand over any monies until you’ve done a thorough check to ensure you know who you are dealing with.
 Mafadi is a leading property management company.
 If you have any questions or need help finding your first apartment please contact us.